Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 - julia

-:exclamation: Julia :exclamation:: programs  need at least  version Version 0.6.2 (stable version in March 2018; note that the Ubuntu 17-10 version is older).
+:exclamation: Julia :exclamation: programs  need at least  version Version 0.6.2 (stable version in March 2018; note that the version packaged with  Ubuntu 17-10  is older).
 Install the stable version from [here](https://julialang.org).
-Note that Julia is evolving, and it is possible that the codes need some adaptation to run with later versions of the language.
+Note also that Julia is evolving, and it is possible that the codes need some adaptation to run with later versions of the language.